Fuzzlesz/CraftingCategories/README.md

 Reworks SkyUI's Smithing and default crafting menu to add an extensible category system.

+Port of original mod by Parapets to 1.5.97

 ## Requirements
 * [CMake](https://cmake.org/)
 	* Add this to your `PATH`